 If you want to teach but don’t have qualifications, there’s never been a better time to be alive.
 There are online teaching jobs available to you.
 You could start your own website or blog and build a community.

 In order to earn your keep, you could offer tutorials that students have to pay for.
 These will help cover your costs, too.
 Be careful though, don’t overcharge your students or you’ll lose them.

 What about violin private tutorials?

 They’re quite trendy at the moment.
-Regardless of whether you have a degree or diploma, you can still teach private violin tutorials and look for jobs nationwide.
+Regardless of whether you have a degree or diploma, you can still teach private violin tutorials and look for tutoring jobs London and indeed nationwide.
 While all the profiles are different, a passion for teaching is the thing they all have in common.

 With a good amount of experience and the necessary level, you have everything you need to become a quality private violin tutor.
 Make the most of that!

 If you’ve got the passion and the teaching skills, you can still teach outside of conservatoires (who ask for academic music qualifications) at music centres who’ll be happy to give you a chance.

 You’ll be free to teach violin in your own style be it music theory, reading music, and practising how to play the instrument, of course!
 Whether it’s a classical or electric violin, you can help your students to improve their skills and learn more about music.

 You can’t deny that the violin is a complex instrument.
 Learning to play the violin needs a particular set of skills including a knowledge of music theory, for example.
 This knowledge comes at a price, regardless of how you learn.
 So what are the going rates for a violin tutor?